-- acknowledge receipt of the stage two complaint and that they are reviewing details within one working week (i.e. 5 working days)
+- acknowledge receipt of the stage two complaint and that they are reviewing details within five working days

 - make it clear when a response can be expected.
-The aim will be for complainants to receive a definitive reply within four working weeks (i.e. 20 working days).
-If this is not possible because, for example, an investigation has not been fully completed or a statutory holiday falls within the timescale, a further communication will be sent with an indication of when a full reply will be given.
+The aim will be for complainants to receive a definitive reply within 20 working days.
+If this is not possible for any reason, a further communication will be sent to say when a full reply will be given.

 - review all documentation and the actions taken so far and discuss with the complainant the situation from their perspective and why resolution could not be reached.
 All conversations will be confirmed in writing and shared with the complainant

-- discuss the same with the line manager/Head of Department and consider what, within the framework of our policy and if necessary, the law, could be a way forward to resolve the issue at hand
+- discuss the same with the line manager or Head of Department and consider what, within the framework of our policy and if necessary, the law, could be a way forward to resolve the issue at hand

 - where necessary, take advice from the Board of Trustees in order to formulate a response for the complainant and any necessary action

-A final decision and any action deemed necessary will be communicated to the complainant within six working weeks (i.e. 30 working days).
-If for any reason this timescale cannot be met, the complaint will be advised of the need for a revised timescale needed as soon as practicably possible.
+A final decision and any action deemed necessary will be communicated to the complainant within 30 working days.
+If for any reason this timescale cannot be met, the complainant will be advised of the need for a revised timescale needed as soon as practicably possible.

-Please submit your complaint using the webform below or write to us marking your letter as Confidential to: Thirtyone:eight, PO Box 133, Swanley, Kent, BR8 7UQ or to speak to someone call 0303 003 1111.
+Use the web form below to make a comment or complaint or write to us: Complaints team, Thirtyone:eight, PO Box 133, Swanley, Kent, BR8 7UQ or to speak to someone call 0303 003 1111.